SamGoodin/Koala-Run/README.md

  --------------
  Python v3.10<br />
  Pygame v2.0.2<br />
+ Tkinter v8.6<br />

  To run the game, execute the run.py script.<br />
- It will attempt to install dependencies (Pygame), however it is not perfect.<br />
+ It will attempt to install dependencies (Pygame, Tk), however it is not perfect.<br />
- Ensure Python 3.10 and Pygame 2.0.2 are installed to play the game.
+ Ensure Python 3.10, Pygame 2.0.2, and Tkinter 8.6 are installed to play the game.

  Todo
  --------------